andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-30-gelfands-algebra-chunk-4-fractions-urgh.md

 ## Neighbour Fractions
 (From Gelfand, Problem 42)

-We jumped ahead a little in the book, missing out Problem 41.
+{% newthought "We jumped ahead a little" %} in the book, missing out Problem 41.

 > "Fractions {% m %}\frac{a}{b}{% em %} and {% m %}\frac{c}{d}{% em %} are called "_Neighbour Fractions"_ if their difference {% m %}\frac{ad-bc}{bd}{% em %} has numberator {% m %}±1{% em %}, that is {% m %}ad - bc = ±1{% em %}."